Indonesia, Malaysia agree to strengthen Asean, urge Myanmar to implement peace plans

 Following a meeting between the leaders at the state palace in Bogor outside Jakarta, Mr Widodo, better known as Jokowi, said: “We agreed that Asean must continue to play a central role in making the Indo-Pacific region peaceful, prosperous and stable.

 “On Myanmar, Indonesia and Malaysia have the same view of the importance of implementing the Five-Point Consensus.
-We urge the Myanmar military junta to implement the Five-Point Consensus,” he added.
+We urge the Myanmar military junta to implement the Five-Point Consensus.”

-Both leaders also reaffirmed the close ties between the two countries, and Datuk Seri Anwar thanked Mr Widodo for the reception he and his delegation received in Indonesia.
+Both leaders reaffirmed the close ties between their countries, and Datuk Seri Anwar thanked Mr Widodo for the reception he and his delegation received in Indonesia.

 Mr Anwar, who arrived on Sunday, was given a 19-gun salute at the official welcoming ceremony at the palace on Monday.
 Mr Widodo also hosted an official banquet for Mr Anwar that day.

-State visits by new leaders in both countries are a diplomatic tradition, and Mr Anwar is the fourth Malaysian prime minister to visit Indonesia in less than five years.
+State visits by new leaders in both countries are a diplomatic tradition, and Mr Anwar is the fourth Malaysian premier to visit Indonesia in less than five years.

 The two current leaders also agreed to further strengthen the protection of migrant workers.